felias-fogg/dw-link/docs/manual.md

 ![ATtiny85 on a breadboard](pics/debug-attiny85_Steckplatine.png)

-As you can see, the Vcc rail is connected to pin 9 of the Arduino, so that the Uno will be able to power-cycle the target chip.
+As you can see, the Vcc rail is connected to pin 9 of the Arduino so that the Uno will be able to power-cycle the target chip.
 Furthermore, pin 8 of the Arduino is connected to the RESET pin of the ATtiny (pin 1).
 Note the presence of the pullup resistor of 10kΩ on the ATtiny RESET pin.
 The remaining connections between Arduino and ATtiny are MOSI, MISO and SCK, which you need for ISP programming.
 In addition, there is a LED connected to pin 3 of the ATtiny (which is PB4 or digital pin 4 in Arduino terminology).
-The pinout of the ATtiny85 is given in the next figure (with the usual "counter-clockwise" assignment of hardware pins to Arduino pins).
+The pinout of the ATtiny85 is given in the next figure (with the usual "counter-clockwise" assignment of Arduino pins).

 ![ATtiny85 pinout](https://raw.githubusercontent.com/SpenceKonde/ATTinyCore/master/avr/extras/ATtiny_x5.png)